Finite torsors over strongly $F$-regular singularities: On the existence of a maximal cover

+\begin{remark} \autoref{pro.GoodTrace} works just fine if we do not assume that $R$ is strictly henselian.
+In that case, $C$ would not be necessarily strictly henselian either. \end{remark}

-\begin{example}[Canonical covers] Suppose $(R,\fram, \kay)$ is a $\bQ$-Gorenstein ring with canonical divisor $K_R$ of index $n$.
-The corresponding Veronese-type cyclic cover is called a \emph{canonical cover} of $(R,\fram)$.
-As a direct application of \autoref{pro.GoodTrace}, we get that both strong $F$-regularity and $F$-purity transfer to canonical covers.
-Assuming $p \nmid n$, this was originally demonstrated by K.-i.~Watanabe \cite{WatanabeFRegularFPure}.
-It is worth remarking that $F$-rationality is not necessarily transfered to cyclic covers \cite{SinghCyclicCoversOfRational}. \end{example}
+\begin{example} Suppose that $R$ is $\Q$-Gorenstein with canonical divisor $K_R$ of index $n$; say $\divisor a + nK_R=0$.
+The corresponding Veronese-type cyclic cover is called a \emph{canonical (or index-$1$) cover} of $R$.
+As a direct application of \autoref{pro.GoodTrace}, both strong $F$-regularity and $F$-purity transfer to canonical covers.
+Assuming $p \nmid n$, this was originally demonstrated by K.-i.~Watanabe \cite{WatanabeFRegularFPure} but remained open otherwise.
+It is worth noting that neither $F$-rationality nor KLT-ness are transferred to cyclic covers in general \cite{SinghCyclicCoversOfRational,KawamataIndex1CoversOfLogTerminalSurfaceSingularities}. \end{example}

-Next, we briefly discuss \autoref{que.Question} for cyclic covers, so we set $S=C$, $G = \bm{\mu}_n$.
-We learned from \autoref{ex.ExampleBadTrace} that Kummer-type covers may be a source of problems for us, whereas from \autoref{pro.GoodTrace} we know Veronese-type cyclic covers are suitable for our purposes.
-For a general cyclic cover, we may try the following.
-Let $n=m^e \cdot n'$, where $m$ is the index of $D$, $m \nmid n'$, and $e\geq 1$.
-Hence, $n'D \eqqcolon D'$ has index $m$ too, so that we have the decomposition
+Let us look at \autoref{que.Question} for cyclic covers, \textit{i.e.} $S=C$, $G = \mu_n$.
+We learned from \autoref{ex.ExampleBadTrace} that Kummer-type cyclic covers may be a source of problems for us whereas from \autoref{pro.GoodTrace} that Veronese-type ones are suitable for our purposes.
+A general cyclic cover is an intricate mixture of both types and so we cannot expect to have an affirmative answer for \autoref{que.Question} in general.
+At least, we have the following way out.